-While the first year is particularly important for language development, major learning continues throughout a child’s early years.
+Although the first year is really important for language development in children, major learning continues throughout a child’s early years.
 And let’s not forget, learning language is a lifelong process.

 In their first 12 months, babies develop many of the foundations that underpin speech and language development.
 For the first three years or so, children understand a lot more than they can say.